EtalumaSupport/LumaViewPro/README2.md

 <img width="700" alt="Screen Shot 2022-07-11 at 4 47 24 PM" src="https://user-images.githubusercontent.com/108957480/178377130-e620e8a4-de45-4f6b-9031-8c1b18192164.png">

+If having trouble with camera install the basler pylon driver at https://www.baslerweb.com/en/downloads/software-downloads/

 ## Installation Guide for Linux to run as Python Script

 Download and unzip the LumaViewPro-master file